Memory-based Neural Network

 Jump to search

-A Memory-based Neural Network is an artificial neural network that includes memory modules.
+A Memory-based Neural Network is an artificial neural network that incorporates memory modules to store and process information across sequential inputs or time steps.

 - Context: